Sika MonoTop®-4012

 - Structural strengthening (Principle 4, method 4,4 pf EN 1504-9).
 Increasing the bearing capacity of the concrete structure by adding mortar.

-- Preserving or restoring passivity (Principle 7, method 7,1 and 7,2 of EN 1504-9) - Increasing cover with additional mortar and replacing contaminated or carbonated concrete
+- Preserving or restoring passivity (Principle 7, method 7,1 and 7,2 of EN 1504-9).
+Increasing cover with additional mortar and replacing contaminated or carbonated concrete

 Advantages

-- Uses recycled waste materials
+- Uses recycled raw materials

-- Layer thickness 6–120 mm.
+- Layer thickness 6–120 mm

 - Hand and machine application (wet spray technique)